-We are located in Building A in The Learning Center.
-While we strive to always have someone available to assist you, it is recommended that you call and schedule an appointment with a Peer Writing Tutor.
-To make an appointment, call 318-678-6059.
+We are located in Building A in the Tutoring Center.
+While we strive to always have someone available to assist you, we recommend that you call to check the availability of a Peer Writing Tutor.
+Our number is 318-678-6059.

 Writing Support Service Online

 There are two ways to submit your paper for review online and both are FREE!
-First, visit BPCC Online Writing Services, where your papers will be reviewed by the Lead and Peer Writing Tutors right here at The Learning Center.
+First, visit BPCC Online Writing Services, where your papers will be reviewed by the Lead and Peer Writing Tutors right here at the Tutoring Center.

-Also, you can visit us at The Learning Center or click the "submit an assignment" link on the menu to submit a paper online.
-Expect a maximum turnaround time of 48 hours for online submissions.
+Also, you can visit us at the Tutoring Center or click the "submit an assignment" link on the menu to submit a paper online.
+Expect a maximum turnaround time of 48 hours for online submissions (Monday through Friday).

 Our peer writing assistants are eager to help you with the following: